Surya-Kant-6Sense/Demo_Extensions/Feedback_Extension/README.md

-# 6Sight Feedback Extension
+# Feedback Extension

-The **6Sight Feedback Extension** enhances your Tableau dashboards by allowing users to submit feedback directly from the dashboard interface.
+The **Feedback Extension** enhances your Tableau dashboards by allowing users to submit feedback directly from the dashboard interface.
 The extension integrates with **Slack** for notifications and comments, and **Jira** for creating tasks based on feedback.
 Users can also attach screenshots or images and track the status of their feedback in real-time.

 ---